HopHopHasan/hophophasan.github.io/README.md

 This is the repository for the website [hophophasan.tk](https://hophophasan.tk).
 ## To do:
 - Add additional pages
   - Add file backup section
+    - Also migrate the file section from the blog site
+    - Also migrate the YouTube playlists section from the blog site
   - Add "social" links
   - Game list and completion page
+  - Add a changelog page
   - Add proper "settings" page
 - Add cookie/storage prompt (if required)
 - Rewrite [blog.hophophasan.tk](https://blog.hophophasan.tk) (this will remove comments so try to find a solution for that)
-- Mobile screen view
+- Add a mobile screen view